My first iPad Pro

-I use the 12.9-inch, 128GB, wifi model of the 1st generation iPad Pro.
-I’ve always preferred the A4 paper size for my note-taking.
-It only made sense to get the 12.9-inch version because it is the exact size of an A4 paper.
-It is portable (some will disagree) yet big enough for mind mapping.
-I can cram a lot of information onto one page.
-The larger the screen, the better for mind maps.
+My first iPad Pro was the 12.9-inch, 128 GB, WiFi model of the 1st generation.
+I’ve always preferred the A4 paper size for my notes, so it only made sense to get the 12.9-inch version.
+It feels exactly like A4 paper when taking notes in portrait mode.
+Due to the fact that it is not a desktop PC, it is portable, even though some might disagree.
+At the same time, it is big enough for all the mind mapping my heart cares for.
+I can pack a lot of information on a single page.
+The larger the screen, the better it is for mind maps.